rohitbasuthkar88-svg/Pharmacovigilance-tool-New/README.md

     cd <repository-directory>
     ```

-2.  **Install dependencies:**
-    This project uses `es-module-shims` and direct CDN imports, so there is no `npm install` step needed for the base dependencies.

-3.  **Set up the Environment Variable:**
+2.  **Set up the API Key:**
-    Create a file named `.env` in the root of your project directory and add your API key:
+    Create a file named `api-key.js` in the root of your project directory and add your API key like this:
+    ```javascript
+    window.API_KEY = "YOUR_GEMINI_API_KEY_HERE";
     ```
-    API_KEY="YOUR_GEMINI_API_KEY_HERE"
-    ```
-    *Note: A local development server is required to load environment variables.
-A simple one can be created with Node.js/Express or by using tools like Vite.*
+    *Note: This file is intentionally not tracked by git to prevent accidental key exposure.*

-4.  **Serve the application:**
+3.  **Serve the application:**
-    Use a simple HTTP server to run the `index.html` file.
+    Since this is a static project, you can use any simple HTTP server.
 For example, using Python:
     ```bash
     python -m http.server
     ```